dongsikchoi/Blood-Glucose-Prediction-LSTM/README.md

 ### 2. Dataset

 ---

+- With cooperation with the university hospital, we collected data from __55 diabetic patients__ who visited or were hospitalized from 2019.05 ~ 2021.03
+- Previous studies often used less than 10 patients or simulated data, so it is sufficiently meaningful that this project used data from 55 diabetic patients
+- Data collected by attaching a CGM device for 5 to 7 consecutive days
+- CGM device - Dexcom G5
+- Sampling rate - 5 minutes
+- BG is recorded as 'high' if it is over 400 and 'low' if it is less than 60

 - Therefore, raw data is pre-processed so that it can be converted into a table of shapes as shown below